Interior Design Major

 - Job Placement:

 - Based on the 2014 to 2016 graduates, 75% are employed within 6 months of graduation.

 - 83% of graduates are employed in an interior design related position.

 - 100% of graduates from 2002-current who applied to graduate school were accepted.

 - 80% of the students from the class of May 2014 graduated in 4 years.
 Those that did not were double majors, change of major, or transfer students.

-- 85% of the students enrolled during the Spring 2013 semester returned to the program in Fall 2013, putting attrition at 15%.
+- 85% of the students enrolled during the Fall 2015 to Fall 2016 semesters returned to the program, putting attrition at 15%.